 Technical analysis provides key inputs into the positions taken.
 I need price confirmation to enter and exit; the reasons for why I am entering and exiting are always technical.

-Chart pattern breakouts and measured moves are also used to establish likely points of exhaustion and capitulation.
+Chart pattern breakouts, measured moves and Fibonacci extensions are also used to establish likely points of exhaustion and capitulation.
 Relative strength of stocks to an index, or an ETF to another ETF, is major insight which is constantly on my radar.
 I only ever buy relatively strong stocks, and short relatively weak stocks.
 The Average True Range (ATR) indicator is also used in analysis and for context, but not for trade signals.

 With Forex trading I focus on the major trends–isolating low risk trades with huge profit potential.
 I also implement specific day trading strategies which are designed around the tendencies of certain pairs.
 Trendlines, chart patterns and support are resistance are the main tools used along with average movement indicators and correlation studies.